dvahn/convrt.io/README.md

 ## Running the project

-After cloning the repo, insert the path of your Chrome-profile-folder (e.g. /Users/[USERNAME]/Library/Application Support/Google/Chrome/Default) into the docker-compose.yml at services/chrome/volumes.
+After cloning the repo you have to change Backend/classes/crawl.config.
+In line 9 of the file the name of your chrome profile should be defined.
+This is important for loading your personal cookies into the application.

-Then run:
+After updating crawl.config, run:

 `docker-compose build`